 - live in Sandwell;

-- your situation is not likely to change for some time.
+- have a situation that is not likely to change for some time

 How much money will you get?

-We will look at your financial situation to work out if we will ask you to pay towards the cost of your support.
-We will explain how charges are calculated and tell you about the payment options available.
+We also have to look at your financial situation to work out if you need to contribute towards the cost of your care and support – for more information, please see our webpage Paying for care at home.
+This explains how your contribution (if any – not everyone has to pay one) is calculated and about the payment options available.